Demographic effects of aggregation in the presence of a component Allee effect: Funding Statement

 This work was partially funded by the Center of Advanced Systems Understanding (CASUS), which is financed by Germany’s Federal Ministry of Education and Research (BMBF) and by the Saxon Ministry for Science, Culture and Tourism (SMWK) with tax funds on the basis of the budget approved by the Saxon State Parliament.
-This work was also funded by FAPESP through a Master Fellowship no.\,2020/15643-8 (D.C.P.J), a BIOTA Young Investigator Research Grant no.\,2019/05523-8 (D.C.P.J. and R.M.-G.), and ICTP-SAIFR grant no.\,2016/01343-7; the Abdus Salam ICTP through the Associate's Programme, and the Simons Foundation through grant no.\, 284558FY19.
+Additional funding was provided by FAPESP through a Master Fellowship no.\,2020/15643-8 (DCPJ), a BIOTA Young Investigator Research Grant no.\,2019/05523-8 (RMG and DCPJ), and ICTP-SAIFR grant no.\,2016/01343-7; the Abdus Salam ICTP through the Associate's Programme, and the Simons Foundation through grant no.\, 284558FY19 (RMG).